NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

-#### 3.5 Plot the zonal mean temperature at Ls=270 from the daily file for the intert cloud case and the active cloud case.
+#### 3.5 Plot the zonal mean temperature at Ls=270 from the average file for the inert cloud case and the active cloud case.
 Also create a difference plot for them.

 Use `HOLD ON` and `HOLD OFF`.
 Copy and paste a `lat x lev` plot three times.
 For the difference plot, you'll need to use `@N` to point to the `ACTIVECLDS/` directory and square brackets to subtract one variable from the other: